 When I went on my Italian honeymoon in 2019, I contacted my cellphone provider AT&T and arranged for an international plan for the time period in which we would be traveling abroad for the first time.
 It wasn't too expensive, and it worked perfectly!

-Call your credit card companies and advice them of your travel plans.
+Call your credit card companies and advise them of your travel plans.

 You don't want you credit cards to not work when you are in a foreign country.
 And, if you don't advise your credit card company of your travel prior to your trip, they may deem charges to be fraudulent and decline them.